 Ask a local – “What is one of your favourite things about summer in Saskatchewan?”
 Chances are the answer involves visiting a lake or beach.
 Saskatchewan has nearly 100,000 lakes and waterways, so it’s common for people to have more than one favourite.
 Here are some of the most popular spots for fun in the sand and on the water.

 1 | Meadow Lake Provincial Park

-With more than twenty lakes dotted throughout Meadow Lake Provincial Park, there’s a good chance you’ll find a beach to enjoy.
-Kimball Beach and Greig Lake are popular spots for families, both having plenty of space to lounge or toss a Frisbee.
+With more than 20 lakes dotted throughout Meadow Lake Provincial Park, there’s a good chance you’ll find a beach to enjoy.
+Kimball Lake and Greig Lake are popular spots for families, with both having plenty of space to lounge or toss a Frisbee.